microsoft/rushstack.io-website/pages/api/heft-config-file.configurationfile.tryloadconfigurationfileforprojectasync.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-This function is identical to [ConfigurationFile.loadConfigurationFileForProjectAsync()](./heft-config-file.configurationfile.loadconfigurationfileforprojectasync.md)<!-- -->, except that a preliminary file existence check is performed and this function returns `undefined` if the configuration file doesn't exist.
+This function is identical to [ConfigurationFile.loadConfigurationFileForProjectAsync()](./heft-config-file.configurationfile.loadconfigurationfileforprojectasync.md)<!-- -->, except that it returns `undefined` instead of throwing an error if the configuration file cannot be found.

 <b>Signature:</b>